 The name of the shell to use to run subsequent commands.
 For example:

-Allows the user to choose the timezone in which the cron entries are run.
-This effects both the environment of the command that is run and the timing of the entry.
-For example, to have your entries run using the timezone for Iceland, use:
+Allows the user to choose the time zone in which the cron entries are run.
+This affects both the environment of the command that is run and the timing of the entry.
+For example, to have your entries run using the time zone for Iceland, use:

 The lines that are not setting these environment variables are the same as crontab entries that conform to the UNIX standard and are described elsewhere in this man page.